orDaor/socket.io-live-chat/README.md

 A **controller** is defined for each listener set, and each controller contains its controller actions.
 In the following are described the **server events** handled by the different controller actions:

-- **user** controller:
+- **user** events:

-    - **user-fetch-invitation-link** → user requests the server to generate an invitation link.
+    - **"user-fetch-invitation-link"** → user requests the server to generate an invitation link.
 If the user has not generated any link yet, a new chat room will be created and he/she will be inserted in there.
 Then a link which points to this room is generated and sent back to the user.
 If the user has already generated a link, that link is re-proposed back to the user.

-    - **user-accecpted-invitation** → user wants to notify the other users of a given room, that he/she just accepted an invitation and joined that room.
+    - **"user-accepted-invitation"** → user wants to notify the other users of a given room, that he/she just accepted an invitation and joined that room.
+In this way, the user who sent the invitation, will be notified when this is accepted.

+- **room** events:

+    - **"room-view"** → user requests for a specific chat room to update the last time (date) he/she viewd the content (messages) of that room.
+The date is updated to the moment this event is fired.

+    - **"room-is-typing"** → user requests to broadcast the information that he/she is currently typing inside of a specific chat room.
+This notification is broadcasted to the other users inside of that room.

+    - **"room-is-online"** → user requests to broadcast to his/her friends the information that he/she is currently online.
+The server will look for the rooms the user's socket is currently assigned to, and will boradcast this notification to the other users in those rooms.

+    - **"room-cancel"** → user wants to remove a friend, which means he/she wants to remove a specific chat room he/she is active in.
+The server will also remove the user's socket from that room.

+- **message** events:

+    - **"message-send"** → user requests to send a message to the users of a given chat room, where he/she is active too.
+The server will save this message in the database, update the last activity date of this room with the message creation date, and then broadcast the message to the other users which are inside of the room.

+    - **"message-delete"** → user requests to delete a message that he/she previously sent in the context of a specific chat room.
+After the message is deleted, the server will broadcast a notification of the message deletion to the other users which are part of the target room.

+    - **"message-load"** → user wants to load more messages for a specific chat.
+The server will look for 20 more messages, collect them in an array (sorted from the most recent to the eldest) and send it back to the user.

-## 3-RD PARTY PACKAGES
+## 3rd PARTY PACKAGES
 The following Node.js 3-rd party packages are used for building the backend code:
 - express
 - socket.io